Cricket Stadiums in India

-We hope Test Cricket with crowds will be back in 2021 and India is sure to put on a unique and wonderful experience across all five tests for the England Cricket Tour to India in 2021, and Experience Travel Group (ETG) will be there.
+Test Cricket with crowds came back with a bang in 2022 and India is sure to put on a unique and wonderful experience across all five tests for the England Cricket Tour to India in 2024.
 As with Sri Lanka in 2018 and 2020 (which sadly was cancelled days before it was due to begin) we will be creating exclusive holidays based around each test.
 With the local knowledge of our in-country partners and specialists in ETG HQ, our mission is to create outstanding bespoke packages for our cricket-loving clients.
+But which cricket stadiums in India will host the series?

 In India, cricket is much more than just a sport or weekend past-time.
 Ever since it was introduced by the British in the late 18th century, it has become a religion followed by millions.
-Even though it’s not officially the National Sport, which is hockey (go figure!), it runs through the veins of the country like nowhere else in the world.
+Even though it’s not officially the National Sport, which is hockey (go figure!), it runs through the country’s veins like nowhere else in the world.

 Ever since the introduction of the Indian Premier League (IPL) back in 2008, the highly entertaining twenty20 league has brought a different, vibrant style of cricket to the country.
 However, traditionalists in India love nothing more than a test series, especially against England.

-The test matches for the England Tour will take place at some of the most iconic international cricket stadiums in the world.
+The test matches for the England Tour will take place at some of the world’s most iconic international cricket stadiums.
 Since India has ‘just’ the 52 to choose from, we thought we’d run through a few of our favourites and hopefully build some excitement for the upcoming test series.

 1. Eden Gardens, Kolkata